rdev5/SecureYourself/README.md

 # Secure Yourself (2016)

+## Introduction
-If all you *can* do is talk about what is going on around you and "be informed," you may as well just forget everything and go play golf.
-But if there is *something* you can do about it, then *do something* about it.
+If all you can do is talk about what is going on around you and "be informed," you may as well just forget everything and go play golf.
+But if there is something you can do about it, then do something about it.

-Note: This is an ongoing compilation of things you can do *right now* to secure yourself in this volatile and vulnerable environment we call the Internet.
+This ongoing compilation is intended to spend less time on rationale and more time identifying actionable items; a list of things you can do *right now* to secure yourself in this volatile and vulnerable environment we call the Internet.
 Determining if these countermeasures are appropriate in every situation will be left as an exercise for the reader.

+Finally, if you see any corrections that need to be made or would like to offer an improvement to the current list, feel free to submit a [pull request](https://help.github.com/articles/using-pull-requests/).

 ## Secure Your Credit
 You can mitigate (that is, reduce the damage or effect of) identity theft by placing a security freeze on your credit file.